-There are many different pre-employment screening methods, but some are more successful than others in evaluating whether an employee is fit for the job or not.
-Here are five pre-employment exams commonly used because of their effectiveness:
+There are many different pre-employment drug testing methods, but some are more successful than others in evaluating whether an employee is fit for the job or not.
+Check out the St. Lucie County drug lab in Florida for information on common testing methods.

 It is important for companies to have an idea of the cognitive abilities of their job applicants—not just so they can select the one best suited for the job, but also so they create training programs to improve any areas candidates are struggling in.